ScilifelabDataCentre/pathogens-portal/content/english/plp-program-background.md

 - _National research program_
 - _The Swedish Pathogens Portal_

-This portal (formerly the Swedish COVID-19 Data Portal) forms one of four pillars of PLP program.
-The scope of the portal includes pandemic preparedness topics, including antibiotic resistance and infectious disease.

 ## The PLP network

-The PLP program aims to build a national network of laboratory capabilities (the PLP network).
-Capabilities are funded in different calls (see above for basic information on previous calls).
-In this section, we list the capabilities funded in each call and provide links to further information on each capability.

-All PLP capabilities are also linked on our [Pandemic Preparedness Resources page](/resources/).
+The PLP program has built a national network of laboratory capabilities (the PLP network).
+These capabilities were funded in different calls (see above for basic information on [previous calls](/plp-program-background/#progress-to-date-previous-calls)), and are listed according to funding call below.
+Some capabilities received continuation funding in the REPLP-1 and REPLPCM calls.
+Whilst these calls are not listed below, receipt of continuation funding is indicated on the respective capability pages.
+All PLP capabilities are also shown on our [Pandemic Preparedness Capabilities page](/resources/).

+As indicated above, The Swedish Pathogens Portal (formerly the Swedish COVID-19 Data Portal) is a [pillar of the PLP program](/plp-program-background/#pillars-of-the-plp-program).
+Whilst it is not listed below, it received funding from the PLP program during the PLP1 and REPLP1 calls.
+It works actively to support all capabilities.

 ### PLP1 capabilities

-The following PLP capabilites are part of The Pandemic Laboratory Preparedness Program 1 (PLP1).
+The following capabilites were established in the PLP1 call, some received continuation funding from REPLP-1.

 {{< plp_table category="plp1" >}}

+### PLP TDPs

+The following capabilities were established during the Technology Development Project (TDP) call.
+Some projects also received continuation funding from REPLPCM.

+{{< plp_table category="tdp" >}}

 ### PLP2 capabilities

-The following PLP capabilites are part of The Pandemic Laboratory Preparedness Program 2 (PLP2).
+The following capabilites were funded as part of the PLP2 call.

 {{< plp_table category="plp2" >}}

-### PLP TDPs
+### PLP-Test

-The PLP network currently includes the following Technology Development Projects (TDPs).
+The following capabilities resulted from the PLP-Test call.

-{{< plp_table category="tdp" >}}
+{{< plp_table category="test" >}}

 ## Further reading about the PLP program